Lean construction: What is lean construction?

-In any case, the term Lean Construction has escaped canonical definition.
-There has been a number of reasons for that.
+In any case, the term lean construction has escaped canonical definition.
+There have been a number of reasons for that.
 The body of knowledge has been in a state of development since 1990.
 Nonetheless, a definition is needed to be able to operationalize the concepts and principles contained in the philosophy.
 It is insightful to study the change of definition over time as that represents the evolution and advancement in the state of knowledge about Lean Construction.